jamesaevans/amplitude-dev-center/docs/analytics/apis/lookup-tables-api.md

 description: The Lookup Table API lets you create, get, update, and delete lookup tables to augment your data.
 ---

+!!!deprecated "This version of the Lookup Tables API is deprecated"
+    Please use the new [API](/data/sources/lookup-table).
+This API will be sunset in the future.

 !!!beta "This feature is in beta"
     This requires that you have the `lookup_table` feature enabled in Amplitude.
 Contact your Amplitude account manager if you need help.

 Lookup tables let you augment user and event properties.
 Instead of using formulas, you can upload a CSV file that contains property mappings to derive new properties.